 The Earth is almost spherical and is made up of these three main layers:

 The crust is underlain by the mantle.
 The mantle is the thickest layer of the Earth, while the crust is the thinnest layer.
 It is approximately 2900 km thick and comprises about 83% of the Earth’s volume.
 The mantle is predominantly solid but it behaves like a very viscous fluid.

-The core is the hottest part of the Earth with temperatures reaching about 5,500 degrees celsius.
-The core is divided into two sections, the outer core and the inner core.
+The core is the hottest part of the Earth with temperatures reaching about 5,500 degrees Celsius.
+The core is divided into two parts or sections: the outer core and the inner core.

 The outer core is liquid because it is hot enough to melt the iron and nickel and the pressure is not big enough to keep it solid.

-The inner core is the heart of the Earth, and the hottest part of the planet.
+The inner core is the center or heart of the Earth, and the hottest part of the planet.
 It is composed of an iron–nickel alloy with some other elements.
-Even though it is as hot as the outer core, there is so much pressure that the iron and nickel stay in a solid state.
+Even though it is very hot, there is so much pressure that the iron and nickel stay in a solid state.

 The crust is made up of tectonic plates -big land masses- that float on top of the mantle.
 They are like pieces of a huge jigsaw puzzle